Definition

 Zero-Day Behavioral Detection

-Behavioral baselines built for wallets, contracts, and protocols — deviations detected at runtime, even for attack patterns never seen before.
+Behavioral baselines built for wallets, contracts, and protocols — deviations detected at runtime, without requiring a prior signature or known attack pattern.

 03